 If you treasure your assets then you should measure them.
 “KBT decided to reintroduce the old logo, with small changes, after its research showed that more than eight out of ten adults recognised it,” reports The Times in their article.
 If this sort of study had been done back in 2010, they could have maybe saved a load of money and hassle.

 On brandgym projects we use an ‘Iconic Asset Tracker’ (IcAT) study to measure brand properties and help brand owners make data-based decisions.
 Importantly, this uses an ‘implicit thinking’ approach, where people react to brand properties in less than a second.
 This highlights the iconic assets that are truly embedded in memory structure, as opposed to those recalled only after having thought about it.

-An IcAT example on Magnum ice cream is shown below.
-Magnum’s most iconic asset is the product shape, with a 93% ‘activation’ score (prompts recall of the brand); the brand’s distinctiveness is ‘baked in’ to the product itself.
+An IcAT example on Magnum ice cream the brand’s most iconic asset ws the product shape, with a 93% ‘activation’ score (prompts recall of the brand); the brand’s distinctiveness is ‘baked in’ to the product itself.
 And showing a user biting into the product activates the brand much better than a generic ‘sensual indulgence’ image.
 In contrast, the brand’s slogan, ‘For pleasure seekers’, is less strong (41%), with 1/3 of people linking this to Häagen Dazs.
 Celebrities score much lower, with the most recent endorser, Benicio del Toro, scoring a lowly 21%.